Consciously made

 Innovative materials and making

-This collection uses advanced knitting technology and carefully selected fibres to support responsible, ethical production minimising offcuts, reducing energy use where possible and prioritising long lasting wear over short term trends.
+Noir's base layers, scarves and gloves are made using advanced knitting technology and carefully selected fibres to support responsible, ethical production minimising offcuts, reducing energy use where possible and prioritising long lasting wear over short term trends.

 Shima Seiki seamless engineering